 Among the various activities that you’ll want to include in your Serengeti tour is wildlife drives.
 Many visitors view these drives as the main reason to go on an African safari.
 To spot elusive animals like leopards and black rhinos, it’s worthwhile spending two to three days on safari with the help of an experienced guide.
 Lion, elephant, and Cape buffalo are in strong numbers throughout the park, and the Serengeti also boasts the highest population of lions in Africa.

 Walking safaris are a newly introduced way to explore the Serengeti.
-Multi-day camping trips for walking safaris are available around the Moru Kopjes, Kogatende and other parts of the Serengeti, and shorter custom made trips from 2 hours can be arranged as add-ons for your Serengeti safari tour.
+Multi-day camping trips for walking safaris are available around the Moru Kopjes, Kogatende and other parts of the Serengeti, and shorter custom-made trips from 2 hours can be arranged as add-ons for your Serengeti safari holidays.

 Best Time to Visit Serengeti National Park

-For those planning a Serengeti safari tour, the best time to visit is between December and June when wildlife concentrations are at their highest.
+If you are planning Serengeti National Park trips, the best time to visit is between December and June when wildlife concentrations are at their highest.
 However, the park can be visited all year round, so travelers can plan their visit based on their preferences.
 April to December is a good time for those interested in witnessing the wildebeest migration, with the Seronera Area or the Southern part of the park being the best base.
 The western corridor of the park, where the Grumeti River crossing takes place, is worth visiting between May and July.
 The best base during the dry season, particularly in August, is the Northern Serengeti.

 Explore the Serengeti Migration